This post may contain affiliate links. Please read our disclosure policy.

 If you’ve made this WW Friendly Gumbo, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-Weight Watcher's Friendly Chicken & Sausage Gumbo
+Weight Watcher’s Friendly Chicken and Sausage Gumbo Recipe

 Ingredients